tilli-pro/careers/prisma/seed/job-designer.md

 - Professional growth opportunities and support for ongoing learning.

-*Tilli is an equal-opportunity employer.
-We currently only accept applicants only from within the United States.*
+> *Tilli is an equal-opportunity employer.
+We currently only accept applicants from within the United States.*

 ---